 Squadrons is already well worth the price of entry for the campaign alone, but if you’d been holding off, now is the perfect chance to strap in.

 Squadrons was never sold as a full-price AAA game, but it’s even more value for money today.
-Amazon are selling the PS4 version – which is compatible with the PS5 via the disc, of course – for $34, down from $59.95.
+Amazon are selling the PS4 version for $24, down from its usual $59.95 RRP.
+This game is also compatible with the PS5 via the disc, of course.

 This article has been updated since its original publication.